Japan Pro Wrestling Alliance: Legacy

-In 2024, the revival of Maple Leaf Pro Wrestling lead by Scott D'Amore established the PWA Champions Grail, a new championship merging the lineage of Rikidozan and Toyonobori's 1962 Toyonaka trophy with the Wrestling Retribution Project trophy won by Kenny Omega in Hollywood in 2011.
+In 2024, the revival of Maple Leaf Pro Wrestling led by Scott D'Amore established the PWA Champions Grail, a new championship merging the lineage of Rikidozan and Toyonobori's 1962 Toyonaka trophy with the Wrestling Retribution Project trophy won by Kenny Omega in Hollywood in 2011.

 Alumni

 This is not an exhaustive list, as the JWA was the only Japanese promotion until 1966 and many wrestlers, both Japanese who competed for a brief time and then retired, or foreigners who came for a single tour, were booked.